pagkly/Zed/Investopedia4/How Capital Improvements Can Soften a Tax Bite.md

 ### Cost Basis

-The [[cost basis]](https://www.investopedia.com/terms/c/costbasis.asp) is the original cost of an asset.
+The [[cost basis]](https://www.investopedia.com/terms/c/costbasis.asp) is the [[Original Cost|original cost]] of an asset.
 The IRS sets specific standards for an improvement to qualify as a cost-basis increase.
 A primary concern is it must be in place at the time a property is sold.
 A capital improvement must also become part of the property—or be affixed so permanently to the property—that the removal of it would cause significant damage or decrease in the value of the property itself.

 Repairs or maintenance cannot be included in a property's cost basis.
 However, repairs that are part of a larger project, such as replacing all of a home's windows, do qualify as capital improvements.
 Renovations that are necessary to keep a home in good condition are not included if they do not add value to the asset.
 Examples of such non-qualifying repairs, according to the IRS, include painting walls, fixing leaks, or replacing broken hardware.